abusedmedia/Presenta-WWW/content/blog/speech-vs-documentation.md

 - It can help reading nouns, jargons, acronyms, technical terms
 - It can help anticipate (not explaining) a concept
 - It can break the rhythm
+- and so on...

-You get the picture, that is where **PRESENTA** wants to help you.
+You get the picture, that's where **PRESENTA** wants to help you.

-## Documentation/Report
+## When we document...

-A self-explained document is completely another beast and its form depends on the type of communication and audience it's meant to be.
-It's another topic.
+... we have to put a lot of effort on making the context right with all the details that might help understanding the thesis.
+We cannot clarify in person if there's something not clear.

+Two different goals, two different purposes, two different documents.